-Botanical resources potentially affected by the Susitna Hydro-electric project include those in the upper Susitna River Basin (above Devil Canyon), in the downstream floodplain below Devil Canyon, in transmission corridors from Willow to Anchorage and from Healy to Fairbanks, from Watana to the intertie, and in the intertie corridor from Willow to Healy.
-Recent studies conducted in the upper Susitna River drainage, in the floodplain of the Susitna River downstream of Devil Canyon to Talkeetna, and in the transmission corridors describe vegetation of the reaion (McKendrick et al. 1982, Commonwealth Assoc.
+Botanical resources potentially affected by the Susitna Hydroelectric project include those in the upper Susitna River Basin (above Devil Canyon), in the downstream floodplain below Devil Canyon, in transmission corridors from Willow to Anchorage and from Healy to Fairbanks, from Watana to the intertie, and in the intertie corridor from Willow to Healy.
+Recent studies conducted in the upper Susitna River drainage, in the floodplain of the Susitna River downstream of Devil Canyon to Talkeetna, and in the describe vegetation the transmission corridors of region (McKendrick et al. 1982, Commonwealth Assoc.
 1982).
-Unless otherwise cited, the descriptions that follow are from McKendrick et al. (1982).
+Unless otherwise cited, the descriptions that follow are from McKendrick et a].
+(1982).